MOxUnit/MOxUnit/README.md

 ### Limitations
 Currently MOxUnit does not support:
-- Documentation tests.
-These would require `evalc`, which is not available in `GNU Octave` as of January 2014.
+- Documentation tests require [MOdox].
 - Support for setup and teardown functions in `TestCase` classes.
 - Subclasses of MOxUnit's classes (`MOxUnitTestCase`, `MOxUnitTestSuite`, `MOxUnitTestReport`) have to be defined using "old-style" object-oriented syntax.